adityak2006/showcar/README.md

-# 🚗 AutoNexus
+# 🚗 RPMZone

-**AutoNexus** is a Car Showroom Management & Booking System designed to simplify and digitize the operations of a modern car dealership.
+**RPMZone** is a Car Showroom Management & Booking System designed to simplify and digitize the operations of a modern car dealership.
 It allows users to browse available cars, manage inventory, and book vehicles easily via a streamlined interface.

 ---